 One thing we never go for is the ordinary, what’s the point in that?
 Travel is all about exploring food as well as regions.
 Hunting out new dishes to cook at home and encouraging the boys to develop their palates whilst looking for magical locations that you will ever forget.

 On my recent trip to Lanzarote part of the trip was exploring the gastronomy on the Island.
 Of course there are options to book hotels with buffet food.
-Great for when you are traveling with younger children.
+Great for when you are on a family holiday with younger children.
 Or for those days that you just want to chill!
 But getting out and finding a blooming great restaurant is one of the best parts of travel.
+So if you are wondering where to eat in Lanzarote, then check out there fantastic unique hotels.

 As soon as you enter you can feel the vibe, which oozes style.
 And possessing a view of the beach and twinkling lights of the shoreline makes it great place to enjoy diner whilst you take in the sunset.